T-vK/MobilePassThrough/README.md

 We just need some smart people to fix one of these patches or to make them more accessable.

 In order to force your GPU to create a frame buffer while not having an external monitor hooked up, you can get fairly cheap EDID Dummy Plugs for [HDMI](https://www.aliexpress.com/item/-/32919567161.html) and [Mini DisplayPort](https://www.aliexpress.com/item/-/32822066472.html).
 You need that frame buffer in order to use [Looking Glass](https://looking-glass.hostfission.com/).
+(This plug might not be required on all systems though.)

 ## GPU-passthrough Device Compatibility List